AI-and-Inclusion/ai-and-inclusion.github.io/home.md

 COVID-19 pandemic and government restriction have rapidly transformed people’s daily social activities into the new form of online society.
 For many people with disabilities, options like promoting remote working, online education, and online shopping have been needed for years.
 So what are the gaps in digital accessibility for those people with disabilities to access the Social Web resources?
 Moreover, in an online world blighted by barriers for those with physical, sensory and cognitive difficulties, what could be done with the power of AI technologies?

-WThe rapid transformation of social activities from offline to online that has occurred since the beginning of the COVID-19 pandemic has meant that many disabled people have encountered both opportunities and challenges in their daily social life.
+The rapid transformation of social activities from offline to online that has occurred since the beginning of the COVID-19 pandemic has meant that many disabled people have encountered both opportunities and challenges in their daily social life.
 This workshop aims to invite academic and industry experts in the area of digital accessibility and AI to offer research and their individual views as to a range of digital accessibility issues they perceive as causing barriers to access, alongside possible solutions and strategies powered by AI technologies to provide an inclusive social web.
 The goal of this workshop includes:

 - Understand how the pandemic has changed the social life for people with disabilities on the Web
 - Discuss the accessibility gaps and barriers